angie/angie/AI_POLICY.md

 ## How I use AI

-I use AI tools daily for coding, research, and automation.
+I use AI tools for coding.
 I have [an agentic setup](https://github.com/angie/agentic-setup) that I build in the open.

 What I ship is my responsibility.
 AI can generate the code much quicker (and, let's be real, mostly at a higher quality) than I can, but I own the outcome.
 If it breaks, that's on me, not the model.
 I must review and understand anything that goes out as client work.